Governors, attorneys general, state legislatures; state legislative strategies

 Office of the Attorney General (Ohio), State Legislature (Ohio), Entertainment Software Association (ESA) and National Association of Professional Employer Organizations (NAPEO).

 Kristin Strobel joined BGR Government Affairs in January 2017.
 She uses her many years of state government experience to assist clients in areas as diverse as executive policy, legislative debates and regulatory issues.
-She will also lead outreach to multistate policy organizations such as the National Governors Association (NGA), the National Association of Attorneys General (NAAG) and the National Conference of State Legislatures (NCSL) as well as political organizations state government leaders rely on to advance their priorities.
+She also leads outreach to multistate policy organizations such as the National Governors Association (NGA), the National Association of Attorneys General (NAAG) and the National Conference of State Legislatures (NCSL) as well as political organizations state government leaders rely on to advance their priorities.

 Before coming to BGR, Kristin served as the Director of State Government Affairs for the Entertainment Software Association (ESA) where she led lobbying strategies and coordinated industry outreach events with state decision-makers across the country.
 She focused on issues critical to the technology sector including STEM education, privacy, e-commerce, intellectual property and taxation.